The Academic Mission of College Nine

 Meet Our Provost

 There are four major components to the academic mission at College Nine— advising, classroom learning, encouraging academic excellence, and monitoring academic standing.
 The College Provost is a faculty member who isin charge of supervising these four components.
-At College Nine, our provost is Associate Professor of Environmental Studies, Flora Lu.
+At College Nine, our provost is Professor of Literature, Kimberly J. Lau.

 Our Academic Mission: